Kuldeep-bhadouriya/Netflix_Review/README.md

 - Genre detection relies on curated keyword matching because Netflix’s export does not include explicit genres.
 - The Search section stays empty until SearchHistory.csv is provided; other sections work with ViewingActivity.csv alone.
 - All UI copy and insights are generated locally - no external APIs are called.
+- The refreshed visual system mirrors Netflix’s palette using Work Sans as a Graphik-style alternative and a custom NR favicon, so no trademarked assets are bundled.

 Enjoy exploring your Netflix story!